lsds/sgx-lkl/README.md

 Building SGX-LKL using Docker
 -----------------------------

 Building SGX-LKL using Docker requires at least Docker version 17 to include multi-stage build support.
 There is a script `sgx-lkl-docker.sh` to build SGX-LKL inside a Docker container independently of the host environment:

 ```
-./sgx-lkl-docker.sh build -s   # this builds SGX-LKL in sim mode
+./sgx-lkl-docker.sh build -s   # This builds SGX-LKL in simulation mode
 ```

 After SGX-LKL has been built, it is possible to deploy the container with the Java HelloWorld example on the local (or a remote) machine:

 ```